-This John Lewis Christmas ad is probably most people’s favourite of ‘the John Lewis Christmas ads’.
+This John Lewis Christmas ad is probably one of people’s favourite Christmas ads from the brand.
 Finding an insight can be tricky when you’re working on a brand, and in this case, season, that’s been advertised a million times, to death (Coca-Cola gave up on new adverts, they just roll out the same truck each year).
 But the truth behind ‘The Long Wait’ is so on the money, it cut through all the sparkle and glitter other brands were throwing at Christmas ad breaks.

 Pantone’s 2015 New Blood Awards brief was to transform a city through colour.
 First thoughts might be signage, or perhaps transport, but the team behind ‘Project Monsoon’ delved a little deeper.
 Their Black-Pencil-winning creation was born from the reality that Seoul life in the monsoon season is a dreary affair.
 Their insight was, in fact, their problem, and so Pantone became the solution.